awsaavedra/awsaavedra.github.io/content/documentation.md

 # The Purpose

 The purpose of this documentation is a primary list of areas I have documented over time for help with various areas of lifestyle design.
-When I say lifestyle design I mean "how to design a life worth living and optimized to my needs?"
+When I say lifestyle design I try to answer the question "how to design a life worth living and optimized to my needs?"
 I assume many people struggle with similar problems to myself and that the same solutions that have worked for me are useful to others.
 This is not simply a list of areas of study, it is a web of knowledge to thread together over time to help others and myself become more effective.
-This document is written in an okamase style, I am the chef.

 “argued, I think, very plausibly, that the core principle and requirement of a fulfilled human being is the ability to inquire and create constructively, independently, without external controls.”
 A true education, Chomsky suggests, opens a door to human intellectual freedom and creative autonomy." ~ paraphrasing Wilhelm von Humboldt by Noam Chomsky